PuppyQ08/Cheat-Sheet/algo/README.md

 2. left close and right open (if you need to determine the right element)

-This is good if you need to get access to mid+1 value left and right close algo will access out of array since mid = arry.size() you still want to get access to mid+1 But this algo:mid = size()
+This works best if you need to get access to mid+1 value while left-and-right-close algo will array limit since mid = arry.size()
 ```cpp
 int left = 0, right = nums.size();
   while(left < right){